 CM: My beef has always been with how the vocal seems awkwardly planted atop a musical minefield – “The Battle of Epping Forest” Americanized.
 That being said, both lyric (surely non-PC by today’s hypersensitivity) and chart are prime stuff, and moments of synergy do exist.
 Whether or not I reconcile all the elements in the future is irrelevant; this one’s a dandy.

 TG: I must admit that I didn’t realize this song was by SD for most of my life.
 However, like Elaine Benes’ boyfriend Brett, it has become my personal “Desperado”.
-It’s short and a bit repetitive, but the verse lyrics contain just the right amount of world-weary disdain to elicit an empathetic response in my soul.
-The walking synth line sets the mood for the sing-along chorus.
-Even David Palmer’s somewhat fruity vocal suits the song well.
+It’s short and a bit repetitive, but the verse lyrics contain the right amount of world-weary disdain to elicit an response in my soul.
+Even David Palmer’s somewhat fruity vocal suits the song.

 CM: A fine selection from the variety show Steely Dan proffered on their debut.

-TG: This is one of Becker and Fagen’s early tunes that they went back to due to the challenge of trying to write new material while on the road.
-It’s an inspired ode to Charlie “Bird” Parker, the bebop saxophonist who lived hard and died young, and the lyrics don’t shy away from his troubles.
+TG: An inspired ode to Charlie “Bird” Parker, the bebop saxophonist who lived hard and died young, and the lyrics don’t shy away from his troubles.
 “Relaxin’ at Camarillo” is a Parker title name-dropped in the lyric which references his time spent in a mental hospital.
-“Groovin’ High” is another Bird song title which aptly describes how Parker spent a lot of his time.
+“Groovin’ High” is another Bird title describing how Parker spent a lot of his time.
 Donald also sings, “We will spend a dizzy weekend / Smacked into a trance,” which references Parker’s one-time partner Dizzy Gillespie and the heroin habit that eventually killed Charlie.
 Be sure to check out Professor Dan’s other lectures concerning Napoleon, Haitian divorce methods, and the geography of New York.

 CM: A Birdsong suits Walt and Don’s passion for jazz, though wisdom apparently suggested that a swinging rhythm would be too obvious.
-They opted instead to issue bebop quotes atop an invigorating double-drummer rock beat, and the end result can rally anyone to hear the real thing.
+They opted instead to issue bebop quotes atop a double-drummer rock beat, and the end result can rally anyone to hear the real thing.

 CM: Behold the lasting intrigue of a still-unsolved lyric (involving deception, drugs, and a particular doctor) told over relaxed music, with an astounding Phil Woods alto solo to boot.
 The centerpiece of Katy Lied.

-TG: In bits and pieces but especially at the end, “Wu” contains building blocks for the elegant spire that later became “Aja” – listen to the sax and drums, in particular.
+TG: In bits and pieces but especially at the end, “Wu” contains building blocks for the elegant spire that later became “Aja”.
 It’s also a wonderfully catchy song about addiction (to drugs and others) and loss (of one’s sense of self).
-Also…

 CM: Whether or not Don and Walt liked playing live in the early days, it enabled the cohesion of a piece like this, groove-based and with solos so immediate (particularly Fagen in the double-time outro) as to seem like a true studio performance.
 Maybe it was.